 This is the southern end of the mighty Comb Ridge, an 80-mile long monocline that runs from this location (on the left of this image) northward to the Abajo Mountains.
 Known to the First Nations Diné (Navajo) people as “Tséyíkʼáán” this ridge is peppered with many cliff dwelling ruins from the Ancient Anasazi people.
-To review the different geological formations within this image please select the arrow on the image to load the location key.
+To review placenames for the many different geological formations located within this image that are part of First Nations Diné (Navajo) traditional history, please select the arrow on the image to load the location key.

 This entire landscape, south of the Four Corners area (where Utah, Arizona, New Mexico, and Colorado come together) is part of the Navajo Volcanic Field.
 Scattered throughout the field are 80, highly eroded volcanic necks (diatremes) which were created during the Oligocene age through the Miocene age.